 9. WHEN WILL MY ASSESSMENT BE "DUE"?

-The exact date is not known yet because the assessment process, as legislated by the state of North Carolina, requires public hearings and all project costs to be determined prior to the Brunswick County Board of Commissioners confirming the final assessment roll that details the assessed cost to each parcel.
-The statute then mandates that, no sooner than 20 days after confirmation, the County Tax Collector publish that the assessment roll has been confirmed.
-It takes approximately five months from the Notice of Sewer Service Availability to the Notice of Confirmation.
+By North Carolina statute no sooner than 20 days after confirmation, the County Tax Collector shall publish that the assessment roll has been confirmed.
+Since the assessment roll was confirmed on January 13, 2014, the advertisement and assessment bills will go out on, or shortly after, February 3, 2014.
 Each property owner will be mailed an Assessment Notice indicating the amount of the assessment shortly after the Notice of Confirmation is published.
 At that point, property owners will have the following options for payment:

 OPTION 1: PAY IN FULL UP FRONT AND RECEIVE DISCOUNT